tomoyoshki/face-mask-detection/readme.md

 ### Project flow

-#### CNN from Scratch
+#### CNN from Scratch + CNN Classifier

+We implemented the convolution and max pooling part of the CNN from scratch.
+We recommend you to look at it and understand the .
-We implemented a CNN model from scratch with Tensorflow for our two classes mask classifier.
+We then utilized Tensorflow framework for our two classes mask classifier.
+We have uploaded the model file correlated with the GIF under the `saved_model/CNN_model` directory.
+You could directly run the `camera.py` file.

 #### ResNet 34